Bill Would Expand NJ’s Renewable Energy Industry, Put Closed Landfills to Good Use

 The bill, S-2126, would provide that, notwithstanding any existing law, local ordinance or regulation, that the development of solar and photovoltaic energy facilities or structures on any closed landfill or quarry, or an existing or closed resource extraction operation, be a permitted land use in every municipality in the State, including areas preserved under the Pinelands Comprehensive Management Plan.
 Under the bill, the Pinelands Commission would be required to review any application for the development of a renewable energy facility on the site of a closed landfill or quarry, and determine that the development is in conformance with the applicable standards of the management plan.
 The bill was amended to include wind energy facilities as a permitted use in areas not already under the protection of the Pinelands management plan.

 The development of a renewable energy facility would be prohibited from adversely impacting any existing engineering devices or environmental controls located on the site to facilitate site remediation, or any ecologically-sensitive areas located on, adjacent to, or within the same sub-watershed as the site proposed for development, except as may be approved by the Pinelands Commission, in consultation with the State Department of Environmental Protection.
-Additionally, the bill would prohibit renewable energy facilities on sites which have been reforested, or which are considered habitat critical to the survival of a threatened or endangered species of animal or plant.

 Senator Whelan noted that there are nearly 80 unused landfills within the Pinelands preservation area, and of those 80, there are only two which have been capped.
 The other 78 landfills are sitting as unusable, undevelopable land.